BabyTravel UK Logo BabyTravel UK

 All UK airports follow government guidelines that exempt baby milk and food from the standard 100 ml liquid rule.
 You can bring as much formula, breast milk, or expressed milk as you reasonably need for the journey — there is no volume cap.
 Security staff may ask you to remove it from your bag, and in some cases to open containers or taste the milk.
 This is standard and not specific to Ryanair.

 Once on board, Ryanair cabin crew can warm formula or baby food in a cup of hot water — ask the crew after the seatbelt sign turns off.
 There is no dedicated baby meal service on Ryanair, so bring everything your baby needs.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 For a full breakdown of what you can take through security, see our guide to breast milk and formula at UK airport security.

 Nappy bag and extra hand luggage allowance